JRH1114/personal-website/README.md

 This is my personal-website.
-Maybe the website looks a bit bad,but i will publish it when i have time.
+Maybe the website looks a bit bad,but I will polish it when I have time.
+I'm a pig hhhhhhhhhhhh.